openhwgroup/cva6/README.md

 Verification Environments, testbenches, testcases and simulation Makefiles for the CV64A cores.

 ### doc
-Empty.
-Please see the [CORE-V-DOCS](https://github.com/openhwgroup/core-v-docs) repository.
+Mostly empty.
+Contains a pointer to the [CORE-V-DOCS](https://github.com/openhwgroup/core-v-docs) repository.

 ### lib
 Common components for the CV32 and CV64 verification environments.